A primer on how to improve the reliability and predictability of your CLM or CE system.

 Enabling managed beans in CLM

 We will be enabling the metric collector tasks related to the specific managed beans in the six categories we want to collect data for.
-To start, the administrator must open the Admin UI and go to Manage Server > Advanced Properties to enable the serviceability services that generate the MXBean data.
+To start, the administrator must open the Admin UI and go to Manage Server > Advanced Properties (or Serviceability in later releases) to enable the serviceability services that generate the MXBean data.

 - Active Services Summary bean (1) is part of the HighFrequencyMetricsNodeScopedTask and can be enabled by setting the Enable Active Services MBean to true.